MaartenKreuger/scale-completion/README.md

 For RedHat/Suse Users: Download the appropriate GPFS level RPM and install it.

-For Ubuntu users: You know how to use git.
+For Ubuntu users: You know how to git.